3dvconf/3dvconf.github.io/2026/camera-ready-instructions.md

 Deadline: January 20, 2026

-All papers will require one author to pay the <b>Full Passport</b> registration fee to attend the live interactive presentations.
+All papers will require one author to pay the <b>Regular</b> registration fee to attend the conference.
 At least one author for each paper must register to attend the conference using our <a href="https://3dvconf.github.io/2026/registration/">online registration</a>.
 Provide your paper ID at registration time so that your paper can be matched with your co-authors.
-Please note that we will require one registration for each paper in case of authors of multiple papers.
+Please note that we will require one registration for each paper in case of authors of multiple papers, and that if only a student author registers they must register at the regular registration rate.
 <b>It is not possible for a single person to register multiple papers</b>.
 If a paper has no registered authors for the conference, the paper will not be included in the proceedings.